The Pros, Cons, and Impact of Technical and Managerial Job Progression

 It is critical that the company emphasizes the importance of clarity of the management role, expectations as a manager, and clearness on what it means to be a company leader.
 Without a pay change or increase, the CHRO should anticipate the questions and pushback they might get from the employee being promoted, and have answers to those areas of push back formulated.

 The opportunity to bounce to management signifies a willingness to climb the ladder long-term.
 And so much depends on the individual’s aspirational state of mind.
 Do they prefer to be a leader of ideas or a leader of actions and people?
 Are there more levels about to be attained and will they influence more people?
-Are they motivated by power or control, or do they prefer doing?
+Do power or control motivate them or do they prefer doing?

 It is true that technicians and salespeople often out-earn their bosses, but being a boss, in and of itself, provides a certain level of reward and satisfaction.
 And, since the managerial track is the precursor to a potential executive role, the right candidate will out-earn the career path compensation opportunities as a strong technician.
 (An example of total rewards hierarchy shown below).
 So, do they take the long view or the short view?